-A general power of attorney can be given by any adult person to another adult person to make decisions about financial matters, sign a document or do an act on their behalf.
-These are often used in business and real estate transactions where the Principal is unable to do the task for any myriad of reasons, like they maybe in another country, and requires some other person (the Attorney) to undertake the task.
+A General Power of Attorney can be given by any adult person to another adult person to make decisions about financial matters, sign a document or do an act on their behalf.
+These are often used in business and real estate transactions where the Principal is unable to do the task for any myriad of reasons, like they may be in another country, and require some other person (the Attorney) to undertake the task.

-An enduring power of attorney grants power to an attorney to undertake responsibilities of a financial nature and or of a personal heath nature.
-The Principal is able to elect when they wish for the enduring power of attorney to become effective.
+An Enduring Power of Attorney grants power to an attorney to undertake responsibilities of a financial nature and or of a personal heath nature.
+The Principal can elect when they wish for the Enduring Power of Attorney to become effective.
 This is usually when the Principal loses capacity and they are no longer able to make cognitive financial decisions of their own.
-This is the time loved ones organise to have an assessment of the Principal, by a qualified geriatric physician, who on the basis that their tests find the principal incapacitated, then issues a medical certificate sanctioning the use of the enduring power of attorney by the attorney[s].
+This is the time loved ones organise to have an assessment of the Principal, by a qualified geriatric physician, who on the basis that their tests find the principal incapacitated, then issues a medical certificate sanctioning the use of the Enduring Power of Attorney by the attorney[s].

 A person can also elect to have several attorneys.
-Further still they can appoint different attorneys to deal with their financials matters and different attorneys to make decisions concerning personal health matters.
-The enduring power of attorney can also specify terms or limit their attorney with how they manage or deal with certain assets of their estate.
+Further still they can appoint different attorneys to deal with their financial matters and different attorneys to make decisions concerning personal health matters.
+The Enduring Power of Attorney can also specify terms or limit their attorney with how they manage or deal with certain assets of their estate.
 The document can be drafted to be quite specific and extensive depending on the complexity of a person’s affairs.
-That is why it is important to discuss and have your enduring power of attorney prepared by a qualified lawyer.
-At Evolution Legal we are experienced in dealing with the complex affairs of a person’s life and regularly prepare these documents for our clients.
+That is why it is important to discuss and have your Enduring Power of Attorney prepared by a qualified Lawyer.

 Contact our skilled Gold Coast will lawyers at Evolution Legal who would be pleased to provide you with the necessary advice and draft your enduring power of attorney specific to your individual needs.